silverwind/droppy/README.md

 - `linkLength` {Number} - The amount of characters in a share link.
 - `logLevel` {Number} - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
 - `maxFileSize` {Number} - The maximum file size in bytes a user can upload in a single file.
-- `maxOpen` {Number} - The maximum number of concurrently opened files.
-This number should only be of concern on Windows.
 - `public` {Boolean} - When enabled, no authentication is performed.
 - `timestamps` {Boolean} - When enabled, adds timestamps to log output.
 - `updateInterval` {Number} - Interval in which a single client can receive updates through changes in the file tree, in milliseconds.